DF-Stecker-Expert-Panel/DR-GW-payload/draft-ietf-payload-tetra-00.md

 Tetra uses a fixed bitrate which cannot be adjusted at all.

+Since UDP does not provide congestion control, applications that use RTP over UDP **SHOULD** implement their own congestion control above the UDP layer RFC8085 [@!RFC8085] and **MAY** also implement a transport circuit breaker RFC8083 [@!RFC8083].
+Work in the RMCAT working group [@RMCAT] describes the interactions and conceptual interfaces necessary between the application components that relate to congestion control, including the RTP layer, the higher-level media codec control layer, and the lower-level transport interface, as well as components dedicated to congestion control functions.

 Congestion control for RTP  **SHALL** be used in accordance with RFC 3550 [@!RFC3550], and with any applicable RTP profile; e.g., RFC 3551 [@!RFC3551].
 An additional requirement if best-effort service is being used is: users of this payload format  **MUST** monitor packet loss to ensure that the packet loss rate is within acceptable parameters.

 # Payload Format Parameters

-This RTP payload format is identified using one media subtype (audio/TETRA) which is registered in accordance with RFC 4855 [@RFC4855] and using the template of RFC 4288 [@RFC4288].
+This RTP payload format is identified using one media subtype (audio/TETRA) which is registered in accordance with RFC 4855 [@RFC4855] and per media type registration template from RFC 6838 [@RFC6838].

-## Media Type Definition
+## Media Type Definition {#Media-Type-Definition}

 The media type for the TETRA codec is expected to be allocated from the IETF tree once this draft turns into an RFC.
 This media type registration covers both real-time transfer via RTP and non-real-time transfers via stored files.